 We welcome all children and aim to respond appropriately to each child's background and individual needs.
 We ask parents/carers to give as much notice as possible if a child is disabled or has special educational needs/disabilities.
 This will enable us to explore with parents and any outside professionals how we can provide support most effectively for that child.
-A child will not be refused a place due to their special needs or disability unless governors feel that the level of need cannot be met safely.

 Applications for a child with SEND will be treated no less favourably than applications for other children.
 In exceptional circumstances it is possible that there may be some delay to the child starting their place due to the need for risk assessments highlighting the need for staff training, health care plans, handing plans or other paperwork which supports the Health and Safety of the child and staff.
+A child will not be refused a place due to their special needs or disability unless the SENDCO, Headteacher and Chair of Governors feel that the level of need cannot be met safely

 - The setting will liaise with parents/carers and child in order to seek the parents/carers views, gain information, explain our policy and reassure the parent/carer and child.
-Permission will always be sought to contact any other agencies involved. - There may need to be adaptions i.e. risk assessments, specialist equipment required for the transition into Nursery to support the individual needs of the child. - With the parents/carers permission, advice and information will be sought from associated professionals e.g. IDS, Speech & Language therapy. - The setting will put into place any adaptations necessary, including purchase or hire of specialist equipment, consideration of access to the building, employing extra support, where this is possible.
+Permission will always be sought to contact any other agencies involved. - There may need to be adaptions i.e. risk assessments, specialist equipment required for the transition into Nursery to support the individual needs of the child. - With the parents/carer's permission, advice and information will be sought from associated professionals e.g. IDS, Speech & Language therapy. - The setting will put into place any adaptations necessary, including purchase or hire of specialist equipment, consideration of access to the building, employing extra support, where this is possible.